-Diffuse Large B-Cell Lymphoma22
+Diffuse Large B-Cell Lymphoma45

-The NCCN guidelines have not yet been updated to include guidance related to the use of axicabtagene ciloleucel in DLBCL.
 NCCN recommends that patients with relapsed or refractory DLBCL seek treatment in a clinical trial, especially for those with disease progression after three successive treatment attempts.
 In the absence of an appropriate trial, NCCN divides their recommendations into separate pathways for patients who are eligible or not eligible for high-dose therapy.
-For patients who can tolerate high-dose therapy, NCCN recommends the following chemotherapy regimens, with or without rituximab: DHAP (dexamethasone, cisplatin, cytarabine),

-ESHAP (etoposide, methylprednisolone, cytarabine, cisplatin), GDP (gemcitabine, dexamethasone, cisplatin, or carboplatin), ICE (ifosfamide, carboplatin, etoposide), or MINE (mesna, ifosfamide, mitoxantrone, etoposide).
+For patients who can tolerate highdose therapy, NCCN recommends the following chemotherapy regimens, with or without rituximab: DHAP (dexamethasone, cisplatin, cytarabine), ESHAP (etoposide, methylprednisolone, cytarabine, cisplatin), GDP (gemcitabine, dexamethasone, cisplatin, or carboplatin), ICE (ifosfamide, carboplatin, etoposide), or MINE (mesna, ifosfamide, mitoxantrone, etoposide).
 Patients who experience CR or PR with high-dose therapy should be considered candidates for auto-SCT, with or without involved-site radiation therapy (ISRT).
 In the case of another relapse, or when there is no response to the previous second-line therapy, patients may be treated with palliative radiation therapy (RT) or supportive care.
+Patients who achieve CR may proceed to consolidation with highdose therapy with auto-SCT with or without ISRT, or allo-SCT in certain cases such as mobilization failures or persistent bone marrow involvement.
+Patients who achieve PR may be considered candidates for axicabtagene ciloleucel or the same treatments listed for those who achieve CR.
+If the patient does not respond to second-line therapy or has progressive disease, clinicians may use axicabtagene ciloleucel if it has not already been used, an alternate second-line therapy, palliative radiation therapy, or best supportive care.

-Patients who are ineligible for high-dose therapies may be treated with rituximab alone, or rituximab ± the following regimens: bendamustine, brentuximab vedotin (for CD30+ disease), CEPP (cyclophosphamide , etoposide, prednisone, procarbazine), CEOP (cyclophosphamide, etoposide, vincristine, prednisone), DA-EPOCH (dose-adjusted etoposide, prednisone, vincristine, cyclophosphamide, doxorubicin), GDP, GemOx (gemcitabine, carboplatin, etoposide), a combination of gemcitabine/dexamethasone/carboplatin, or lenalidomide (for non-germinal center B-cell DLBCL).
-Treatments for any additional relapse after second-line therapy include palliative RT and the provision of supportive care.
+Patients who are ineligible for high-dose therapies may be treated with rituximab alone, or rituximab ± the following regimens: bendamustine, brentuximab vedotin (for CD30+ disease), CEPP (cyclophosphamide, etoposide, prednisone, procarbazine), CEOP (cyclophosphamide, etoposide, vincristine, prednisone), DA-EPOCH (dose-adjusted etoposide, prednisone, vincristine, cyclophosphamide, doxorubicin), GDP, GemOx (gemcitabine, carboplatin, etoposide), a combination of gemcitabine/vinorelbine, or lenalidomide (for non-germinal center B-cell DLBCL).
+Treatments for any additional relapse after second-line therapy include axicabtagene ciloleucel, palliative radiation therapy, and the provision of supportive care.

-Transformed Follicular Lymphoma22
+Transformed Follicular Lymphoma45

-The NCCN guidelines have not yet been updated to include guidance related to the use of axicabtagene ciloleucel in TFL.
 NCCN recommends that patients with TFL seek treatment as part of a clinical trial.
-If no suitable trials are open, patients who have previously been treated with multiple prior therapies should be treated with radioimmunotherapy, chemotherapy ± rituximab ± ISRT, ISRT, or best supportive care.
-Patients who have had little to no prior chemotherapy may be treated with anthracycline-based chemotherapy + rituximab ± radiotherapy.
-Consolidation treatment with high-dose therapy with auto-SCT or, alternatively, allo-SCT is an option for all patients who respond to initial treatment.
+If no suitable trials are open, patients who have previously been treated with multiple prior therapies should be treated with radioimmunotherapy, chemotherapy \pm rituximab \pm ISRT, ISRT, axicabtagene ciloleucel (for patients who have attempted two or more prior chemotherapy regimens and have not already been treated with axicabtagene ciloleucel), or best supportive care.
+Those who respond are considered candidates for observation, high-dose therapy with auto-SCT rescue, or allo-SCT, while those who do not respond/have progressive disease proceed to supportive care if they are able to tolerate additional therapy.
+Patients who have had little to no prior chemotherapy may be treated with anthracycline- or anthracenedione-based chemotherapy + rituximab ± ISRT.
+Axicabtagene ciloleucel is recommended for patients with PR, no response, or progressive disease, provided the patient has attempted at least two prior lines of therapy.
+In addition, consolidation treatment with high-dose therapy with auto-SCT or, alternatively, allo-SCT is an option for all patients who respond to initial treatment.
 Patients who experience CR to initial therapy may be monitored, while those who experience PR may be treated with radioimmunotherapy.
 Patients who do not respond to treatment, or whose disease progresses, should be treated with radioimmunotherapy, palliative therapy, or best supportive care.

-Primary Mediastinal Large B-Cell Lymphoma22
+Primary Mediastinal Large B-Cell Lymphoma45